As Lunar New Year approaches, you or your family may receive or have the chance to give red packets, or hongbao (a.k.a., “ang pow” in Hokkien).

-Giving money during Chinese New Year is lucky for the person getting the money, and for the person giving the money.
+In traditional Chinese belief, giving money during the new year is lucky for the person receiving the money, and for the person giving it.
 In fact, you get double the luck back!

 “Giving hongbao is a gesture – it symbolizes a blessing – and not a transaction, although many Singaporeans seem to think otherwise,” he says.